madumas/0x-name/README.md

 **0x-name** generates a short, easy to remember, but non-unique mnemonic for Ethereum addresses This mnemonic can be used to easily reference Ethereum addresses when doing chain analysis and transaction traffic.

-**Under no circunstances the mnemonic should be used to transact.** It is trivial to generate a valid Ethereum address from a 0x-name mnemonic.
+**Under no circumstances the mnemonic should be used to transact.** It is trivial to generate a valid Ethereum address from a 0x-name mnemonic.

 For more information, visit https://0xna.me